Agatha and the Curse of Ishtar

 Agatha and the Curse of Ishtar is a 2019 British alternative history television drama film about crime writer Agatha Christie becoming embroiled in a real-life murder case during a trip to an archaeological dig in Iraq following her divorce.
 The film premiered on Channel 5 in the United Kingdom on 15 December 2019.
 Filming took place in Malta and was directed by Sam Yates.
-Agatha and the Curse of Ishtar premiered in the United States on PBS May 18, 2021.
+Agatha and the Curse of Ishtar premiered in the United States on PBS on 18 May 2021.

 Plot

 In 1928, following her divorce and struggling with fame and success, Agatha Christie travels to Iraq and is caught in a web of murder, intrigue and love.
-Two years following the public drama caused by her 11-day disappearance, Agatha arrives in Baghdad seeking culture and peace.
-Instead she finds an attractive young archaeologist with a bullet wound, and the famous crime writer must unravel a series of mysterious murders.
+Two years after the public drama caused by her 11-day disappearance, Agatha arrives in Baghdad seeking culture and peace.
+Instead she finds an attractive young archaeologist with a bullet wound; and the famous crime writer must unravel a series of mysterious murders.